 Or, imagine how you’d feel if you were suddenly forced to fast for 48 hours and you’re not prepared.
 You’re going to stay hungry (and if we’re being honest, maybe a little hangry, at the very least).
 And you’re going to be pretty cranky.

 A narcissist will always look for a source of supply even if you are no longer that source if you go no contact.
-And if they find a source of supply before you leave them, then they will discard you and will end up hoovering if their new source of supply ‘dries up’.
+And if they find a source of supply before you leave them, they will discard you and end up hoovering if their new source of supply ‘dries up’.